 SIDE EFFECTS: Soreness/redness/swelling/bruising at the injection site may occur and may last for up to 1-2 days.
 Fever, muscle aches, headache or weakness may also occur.
-If any of these effects continue beyond 2 days or become bothersome, inform your doctor.If your doctor has directed you to receive this vaccine, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these rare but very serious side effects occur: mental/mood changes, seizures.A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
+If any of these effects continue beyond 2 days or become bothersome, tell your doctor.Infrequently, temporary symptoms such as fainting/dizziness/lightheadedness, vision changes, numbness/tingling, or seizure-like movements have happened after vaccine injections.
+Tell your health care provider right away if you have any of these symptoms soon after receiving an injection.
+Sitting or lying down may relieve symptoms.If your doctor has directed you to receive this vaccine, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
+Many people using this medication do not have serious side effects.Tell your doctor right away if any of these rare but very serious side effects occur: mental/mood changes, seizures.A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, severe dizziness, itching/swelling (especially of the face/tongue/throat), trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.Contact your doctor for medical advice about side effects.
 The following numbers do not provide medical advice, but in the US, you may report side effects to the Vaccine Adverse Event Reporting System (VAERS) at 1-800-822-7967.
 In Canada, you may report side effects to Health Canada at 1-866-234-2345.

 Quick Guide10 Foods to Eat When You Have the Flu in Pictures

 Report Problems to the Food and Drug Administration